YellPika/halcheck/doc/intro.md

 1. a _system under test_ whose correctness we would like to test,
 2. a set of _generators_ which produce inputs for the system under test, and
-3. an _oracle_ which determines if the system under test behaves correctly.
+3. a _property_ which determines if the system under test behaves correctly.

 In the above example, the system under test is the function `binary_search`.
 There are two generators, marked by `(a)` and `(b)`.
-Finally, the oracle is marked by `(c)`[note].
+Finally, the oracle is marked by `(c)` <sup>[1]</sup>.

-The system under test is usually given, so the main challenge of property-based testing lies in coming up with generators and oracles.
+The system under test is usually given, so the main challenge of property-based testing lies in devising generators and properties.
+Property-based testing frameworks (such as `halcheck`) primarily support test execution and writing generators (see the [generator reference](@ref gen).)

+---

-[note]: .
-"Oracles need not be explicit.
-Sometimes you just want to test that a piece of code does not crash."
+[1] Properties need not be explicit.
+Sometimes you just want to test that a piece of code does not crash.